-Born on July 15, 1961 in Longview, Texas, Forest Whitaker was a college football player who turned to studying opera and drama.
+Born on July 15, 1961, in Longview, Texas, Forest Whitaker was a college football player who turned to studying opera and drama.
 His first big-screen feature was Fast Times at Ridgemont High and he has subsequently created a prolific acting career, with roles in films like Platoon, Bird, Ready to Wear and Ghost Dog.
 Whitaker, who's also a producer and director, won an Oscar for portraying Idi Amin in 2006’s The Last King of Scotland.

 Whitaker made his feature film debut in 1982's seminal teen comedy Fast Times at Ridgemont High, with Nicolas Cage and Sean Penn.
 The versatile actor appeared in several acclaimed films throughout the '80s, including Platoon (1986), Good Morning, Vietnam (1987) and The Color of Money (1986).
 In 1988, his turn as musician Charlie Parker in Clint Eastwood's dark biopic Bird won him the Best Actor award at the Cannes Film Festival.
 More and more on-screen projects continued for Whitaker throughout the '90s and early '00s with films like Robert Altman's Ready to Wear (1994), Jim Jarmusch's Ghost Dog: The Way of the Samurai (2000) and David Fincher’s Panic Room (2002), co-starring Jodi Foster.